Partlet

-A partlet or partlett was a 16th century fashion accessory.
+A partlet (or partlett) was a 16th-century fashion accessory.
 The partlet was a sleeveless garment worn over the neck and shoulders, either worn over a dress or worn to fill in a low neckline.

+The earliest partlets appeared in European fashion late in the 15th century.

+Comments on a miniature dated to c.
+1485 note a Flemish style of partlet in that period.